 BA 1952 UC, Hon LLD 1990

-Mark Tanz’s remarkable generosity has been a catalyst that has accelerated research in Canada into neurodegenerative diseases, such as Alzheimer’s and Parkinson’s.
+Mark Tanz’s remarkable generosity was a catalyst that has accelerated research in Canada into neurodegenerative diseases, such as Alzheimer’s and Parkinson’s.

-Tanz’s remarkable philanthropic initiatives have played a critical role in accelerating research into a range of debilitating diseases, and have inspired others to follow his example.
-At the same time, his dedicated volunteer efforts have helped build a strategic foundation for the future of the University.
+Tanz’s remarkable philanthropic initiatives played a critical role in accelerating research into a range of debilitating diseases, and inspired others to follow his example.
+At the same time, his dedicated volunteer efforts helped build a strategic foundation for the future of the University.